Kong/docs.konghq.com/src/deck/guides/manage-with-docker.md

 In this example, `kong.yaml` is generated in `$(pwd)/kong.yaml`.

 ## Export objects from all workspaces
-Run a command similar to the following to export the objects from all the workspaces:
+Run this command to export objects from all the workspaces:

 ```bash
 docker run -i \